-- Whether building design, articulation, materials, colours and lighting treatments contribute to an attractive and vibrant precinct. - Whether the proposed landscape treatment enhances the amenity of the neighbourhood and public realm. - Whether the development incorporates treatments to mitigate any potential off-site amenity impacts. - The extent to which the development will enhance the visual appearance of the Princes Highway road corridor, and the Gateway Road streetscape, where applicable. - The extent to which the development utilises Environmentally Sustainable Design treatments. - Whether the sign: - Is minimal in size and quantity. - -Integrates with the building style and landscape design. - Does not detract from the visual amenity of the streetscape.
+- Whether building design, articulation, materials, colours and lighting treatments contribute to an attractive and vibrant precinct. - Whether the proposed landscape treatment enhances the amenity of the neighbourhood and public realm. - Whether the development incorporates treatments to mitigate any potential off-site amenity impacts. - The extent to which the development will enhance the visual appearance of the Princes Highway road corridor, and the Gateway Road streetscape, where applicable. - The extent to which the development utilises Environmentally Sustainable Design treatments. - Whether the sign:

---/---Proposed C103war

-SCHEDULE 14 TO CLAUSE 43.04 DEVELOPMENT PLAN OVERLAY

-Shown on the planning scheme map as DPO 14.

-EASTERN ACTIVITY CENTRE RESIDENTIAL SOUTH CHARACTER PRECINCT

-Objectives

-Proposed C103warr

-The Development Plan must respond to the following objectives for the land:

-- Reinforce the Precinct's defining heritage and gateway attributes. - Provide diverse residential lot sizes and housing outcomes across the precinct. - Ensure a connected street network and pedestrian and cycling paths that connects to the adjoining road networks and public open space. - Achieve high quality landscape treatments (including the creation of boulevards, canopy tree and screen plantings in appropriate locations). - Ensure lot layouts and housing designs respond appropriately to the interface with Princes Highway, heritage features, rail corridor, and commercial areas.

-2.0 Requirement before a permit is granted
+Warrnambool Planning Scheme Amendment C103warr Panel Report 14 January 202 // Proposed C103warr SCHEDULE 14 TO CLAUSE 43.04 DEVELOPMENT PLAN OVERLAY Shown on the planning scheme map as DPO 14.
+EASTERN ACTIVITY CENTRE RESIDENTIAL SOUTH CHARACTER PRECINCT .0 Objectives // Proposed C103warr The Development Plan must respond to the following objectives for the land: Reinforce the Precinct's defining heritage and gateway attributes.
+Provide diverse residential lot sizes and housing outcomes across the precinct.
+Ensure a connected street network and pedestrian and cycling paths that connects to the adjoining road networks and public open space.
+Achieve high quality landscape treatments (including the creation of boulevards, canopy tree and screen plantings in appropriate locations).
+Ensure lot layouts and housing designs respond appropriately to the interface with Princes Highway, heritage features, rail corridor, and commercial areas.
+2.0 Requirement before a permit is granted II Proposed C103warr A permit may be granted to use or subdivide land, construct a building or construct or carry out works before a development plan has been prepared provided the responsible authority is satisfied that the granting of a permit will not prejudice the future use or development of land for the purpose of the objectives and requirements of this schedule and Warrnambool Eastern Activity Centre Structure Plan 2016.
+3.0 Conditions and requirements for permits // Proposed C103warr The following conditions and/or requirements apply to permits: • A written statement describing how the proposed subdivision or development of land addresses the approved Development Plan. • A condition requiring a section 173 agreement to be registered on the title of the land to provide for apportionment of financial contributions to higher order shared infrastructure.
+4.0 Requirements for development plan // Proposed C103warr A development plan must be generally in accordance with the Warrnambool Eastern Activity Centre Structure Plan 2016 and include the following requirements: Subdivision and Staging of Development: Provide residential subdivision generally at conventional density (lot sizes of approximately 400-600m) with opportunities for smaller and larger lots across the precinct.
+Indicative lot layouts, new streets, pedestrian/cycling paths and public open space.
+Proposed locations of easements for underground services. • Any proposed staging of development, including staging of infrastructure and open space

---/--/ Proposed C103warr

-A permit may be granted to use or subdivide land, construct a building or construct or carry out works before a development plan has been prepared provided the responsible authority is satisfied that the granting of a permit will not prejudice the future use or development of land for the purpose of the objectives and requirements of this schedule and Warrnambool Eastern Activity Centre Structure Plan 2016.

-3.0 Conditions and requirements for permits

---/---Proposed C103warr

-The following conditions and/or requirements apply to permits:

-- A written statement describing how the proposed subdivision or development of land addresses the approved Development Plan. - A condition requiring a section 173 agreement to be registered on the title of the land to provide for apportionment of financial contributions to higher order shared infrastructure.

-4.0 Requirements for development plan

---/--/---Proposed C103warr

-A development plan must be generally in accordance with the Warrnambool Eastern Activity Centre Structure Plan 2016 and include the following requirements:

-Subdivision and Staging of Development:

-- Provide residential subdivision generally at conventional density (lot sizes of approximately 400-600m2) with opportunities for smaller and larger lots across the precinct. - Indicative lot layouts, new streets, pedestrian/cycling paths and public open space. - Proposed locations of easements for underground services. - Any proposed staging of development, including staging of infrastructure and open space delivery.
+• Any proposed staging of development, including staging of infrastructure and open space delivery.